davidpablocohn/openrvdas-docs/_docs/listen_py.md

 ```
 It's worth taking a moment to discuss how listen.py and its FileReaders and LogfileReaders select and read through the files that are specified as their inputs.

 A FileReader takes a wildcarded filename and open the matching files in alphanumeric order, going on to the next when it reaches EOF of the previous file.
-Note that FileReaders also accept a `--tail` argument that says not to return EOF on reaching the end of the last file, but to continue checking for more input, as well as a `--refresh_file_spec` flag that further instructs it to check whether any new files matching the specification have appeared in the meantime.[^2]
+Note that FileReaders also accept a `--tail` argument that says not to return EOF on reaching the end of the last file, but to continue checking for more input, as well as a `--refresh_file_spec` flag that further instructs it to check whether any new files matching the specification have appeared in the meantime.

 So the invocation